stojadin2701/data-viz/README.md

 Project for Data visualization (COM-480) course @ EPFL

 ## Overview
 Analyze the GitHub users’ behavior, explore relations among overall programming language usage and the overlaps in the different languages that programmers use.
-Show how this changes over a time period, taking into account monthly activity from February 2011 to the present day.
+Show how this changes over time, taking into account monthly activity from February 2011 to the present day.

 ## Motivation
 We use GitHub every day but we don’t know how much other people use it and what is the behaviour of users that are programming in different languages and the relations between languages themselves.